 The thought was that by eliminating caseworkers and relying upon an automated database, there would be fewer opportunities for applicants to sidestep the red tape based on personal relationships, as well as a faster, more efficient delivery system.

 The few human phone operators were not trained properly for social work.
 Moreover, the system was too inflexible about categories.
 In the previous system, when applicants hit problems in the process, they could call their assigned caseworker, who would help them detangle the issues.

 Afterwards, applicants had nowhere to turn, and ended up at dead ends like dismissals or phone lines that rang on unanswered.

 Takeaway #1: Value your team and know when to invest in a human touch

 It may not have been the worst idea to introduce an automated database, but Indiana missed the mark when it came to human interaction.
 Especially with the kind of services that the FSSA provided, it felt cold and robotic to participate in the eligibility process, and many dropped out due to the stress of coordinating their cases.

 There are many opportunities to automate customer service-like tasks for businesses today, and a lot of them save money and training time by doing so.

 However, just because you can cut certain corners doesn’t mean you should.
 Adding that extra, personalized human interaction can make or break your client relationships as well as the connections you have within your team.

 "Once they scale up, digital systems can be remarkably hard to decommission… New technologies develop momentum as they are integrated into institutions.
-As they mature, they become increasingly difficult to challenge, redirect, or uproot” (from "Automating Inequality", page 187).
+As they mature, they become increasingly difficult to challenge, redirect, or uproot” ("Automating Inequality", page 187)

 Los Angeles took data collection seriously.
 Unfortunately, the methods of holding and maintaining that database flew out of control.